meshplay/meshplay/docs/pages/project/contributing/contributing-ui-sistent.md

 ---

 <div class="prereqs"><p><strong style="font-size: 20px;">Prerequisite Reading</strong></p>
-  <ol><li><a ahref="contributing-ui">Contributing to Meshery UI</a></li></ol>
+  <ol><li><a ahref="contributing-ui">Contributing to Meshplay UI</a></li></ol>
 </div>

-## <a name="contributing-ui-sistent">Contributing to Meshery UI - Sistent</a>
+## <a name="contributing-ui-sistent">Contributing to Meshplay UI - Sistent</a>

 `Sistent` is the Layer5 Design System - an open source design system that offers building blocks to create consistent, accessible, and user-friendly interfaces.
 It's aimed at developers who want to design applications aligned with the same brand and ensure a uniform user experience across different products.

 Sistent leverages Material UI libraries and provides a custom theme on top of it for a consistent look and feel.
 It includes components, icons, and design tokens that developers can readily integrate into their applications.
-By using Sistent, developers can save time and effort while maintaining a high-quality user experience throughout Meshery.
+By using Sistent, developers can save time and effort while maintaining a high-quality user experience throughout Meshplay.

 **Example**
 - This `Modal` is a Sistent Standard Modal used in validation of design.